clarkzjw/tma25-oneweb/README.md

 In this study, we anonymized the "outside-in" measurements by removing the IP addresses and GPS coordinates that could otherwise be used to associate latency measurements with individual OneWeb user terminals (UTs).
 Thus, we refrain from releasing the raw dataset for "outside-in" measurements.

-To obtain the pre-processed annomalized dataset, please download the dataset from [Zenodo]().
+To obtain the pre-processed annomalized dataset, please download the dataset from [Zenodo]() (To be uploaded).

 ## Generate Results

-We use [Poetry](https://github.com/python-poetry/poetry) to manage the Python dependencies.
+We use [Poetry](https://github.com/python-poetry/poetry) to manage Python dependencies.
 Please follow the installation guide on the Poetry project to install it before generating the results.

 A normal installation process on Debian-based Linux distributions is as follows: